jsummers/deark/readme.txt

      Extract at most this many files.
   -get <n>
      Extract only the file identifed by <n>.
 The first file is 0.
+  -nobom
+     Do not write a BOM to UTF-8 output files.
   -opt <module:option>=<value>
      Module-specific options.
 See formats.txt.
   -version